MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/index.md

 keywords: windows 10, uwp, monetize, engage, promote, Store services
 ---

-# Monetization, customer engagement, and Store services
+# Monetization, engagement, and Store services

 The Windows SDK, the Microsoft Store Services SDK, and the Windows Store provide features that enable you to make more money from your apps and gain customers by engaging with your users.
 The topics in this section show you how to build these features into your app.